cpfpengfei/dogGenerator/README.md

 # catGenerator
 A variational autoencoder that generates images of cats.

-The cat moddel was trained on cropped versions of the data from the [Kaggle cat dataset](https://www.kaggle.com/crawford/cat-dataset) obtained from this [git repository](https://github.com/YutingZhang/lmdis-rep).
+The cat model was trained on cropped versions of the data from the [Kaggle cat dataset](https://www.kaggle.com/crawford/cat-dataset) obtained from this [git repository](https://github.com/YutingZhang/lmdis-rep).
 The training data consistes of 9997 `100 * 100` pixel images of cat faces.

 ## Training